Digital-Mercenaries-LLC/Digital-Mercenaries-LLC.github.io/collections/_services/engineering-software.md

 - **Custom software development:** We develop custom software solutions designed to meet your specific requirements.
-Our expert agents leverage the latest technologies, and industry best practices, to build robust and scalable applications that drive your business forward.
+Our expert Mercenaries leverage the latest technologies, and industry best practices, to build robust and scalable applications that drive your business forward.

 - **Application modernization:** We help you modernize your legacy